 - In 1965, the seventh GMM attracted a record 355 people, including “members, their wives, representatives of federal and state regulatory agencies,” and others.
 Vice President Hubert Humphrey was the keynote speaker.

 - In 1971, the GMM moved to Washington, DC.
-The first meeting in the capital featured a speech by Caspar Weinberger, who was Deputy Director of the White House Office of Management and Budget in the Nixon Administration.
-Russell Train, Chairman of the newly created White House Council on Environmental Quality, also spoke, signifying the birth and the importance of modern environmentalism.
+The first meeting in the capital featured a speech by Caspar Weinberger, who was deputy director of the White House Office of Management and Budget in the Nixon Administration.
+Russell Train, chairman of the newly created White House Council on Environmental Quality, also spoke, signifying the birth and the importance of modern environmentalism.

-- Attendees at the 1987 GMM were introduced to ICI’s new, computerized Fund User Network and Delivery System (FUNDS), which gave members access to portions of ICI’s statistical database and offered “limited electronic mail capabilities.”
+- Attendees of the 1987 GMM were introduced to ICI’s new, computerized Fund User Network and Delivery System (FUNDS), which gave members access to portions of ICI’s statistical database and offered “limited electronic mail capabilities.”

 - When ICI held its 40th Annual GMM in 1998, investment company assets totaled $5.5 trillion.
 About 77.3 million individual investors in 44.4 million households owned fund shares.
 Secretary of Labor Alexis Herman addressed the annual meeting, examining “Retirement Security Issues in the Next Millennium.”